Maurice Saxby Creative Development Program

 Tracey Dembo, Shelley Knoll Miller, Lucinda Gifford, Helen Jarvis The four mentees enjoying themselves at Books Illustrated checking out the shelves

 Lucie Towers, Katie Flannigan, Tracey Dembo.
 Lucinda Gifford and Rebecca Green Ann Haddon, Ann James and Judith Rossell

 Rebecca Green, Tracey Dembo and Katie Flannigan chatting with Lucinda Gifford Helen Chamberlin and Suzanne Thwaites

-Paul Collins and Helen Jarvis Neridah McMullin, Shelley Knox Miller and Nadine Cranenburg
+Paul Collins and Helen Jarvis Neridah McMullin, Shelley Knoll Miller and Nadine Cranenburg

 Meeting the publishers